-Book Review: Bellies
+Book Review: Woman, Eating

 Through understated prose and a deep care for her characters, Dinan explores the challenges and rewards of being vulnerable